souzitaaaa/42-Cursus-get_next_line/README.md

 # 42-Cursus-get_next_line
-This is my files during my time making the project "get_next_line" on 42
+This are my files during my time making the project "get_next_line" on 42

 Keep up the good work and good luck :)

-PS: I know i tested my code with the name of an anime girl, I'mma a simp deal with it

 ## Get_next_file